AFLplusplus/AFLplusplus/docs/custom_mutators.md

 # Custom Mutators in AFL++

 This file describes how you can implement custom mutations to be used in AFL.
-For now, we support C/C++ library and Python module, collectivelly named as the custom mutator.
+For now, we support C/C++ library and Python module, collectively named as the custom mutator.

 There is also experimental support for Rust in `custom_mutators/rust`.
 For